benchmark-action/github-action-benchmark/CONTRIBUTING.md

 Adding support for new benchmaking tools is welcome!

-1. Add your tool name in `config.ts`
+1. Add your tool name in `src/config.ts`
-2. Implement the logic to extract benchmark results from output in `extract.ts`
+2. Implement the logic to extract benchmark results from output in `src/extract.ts`
 3. Add tests for your tool under `test/*.ts`
 4. Add your tool's color in `default_index_html.ts`
 5. Add example project under `examples/` directory